 Davis History Day Contest

 The Utah History Day is the annual event which represents Utah's participation in the National History Day Competition.
+Davis History Day is the first contest level for students to share their project before going to Region contest.

 Important Dates for 2018-2019